ariesteam/ariesteam.github.com/resources/toolkit.markdown

 -------------------------------

-The ARIES ecosystem service explorer's alpha release took place in January 2010; the beta release is scheduled for summer 2011.
+The ARIES ecosystem service explorer's alpha release took place in January 2010; the beta release is scheduled for spring 2012.
 The online tool, accessed here, provides a user with the ability to map and quantify ecosystem service flows for eight different ecosystem services in seven geographic case study regions under baseline